 Rockin' the Art World

-Elizabeth Cameron Lauder is a renowned Canadian painter and first cousin to film director, James Cameron, whose stunning works of oil on precious stone and prized watercolors have earned global acclaim.
+Elizabeth Cameron Lauder is a renowned Canadian painter and relative of film director, James Cameron, whose stunning works of oil on semi-precious stone and prized watercolors have earned the artist global acclaim.
 Elizabeth's work has been exhibited around the world and sold through Sotheby's Fine Art Auctions and Sotheby's Private Contemporary Artist's Sales in New York and London, as well as being the recipient of multiple international awards and honors, including 1st Place at the 2005 Tokyo T.I.M.A. show.
 Her work has been collected by patrons in over eighty countries around the world.
-Elizabeth's watercolors are currently under consideration for permanent exhibition in the prestigious National Gallery of Canada.
-A lifetime achievement for a living artist.
+Elizabeth's watercolors are currently under consideration for permanent exhibition in the prestigious National Gallery of Canada; a lifetime achievement for a living artist.